MistySampleSkills/Misty-Concierge-Template/README.md

 * [Dialogflow docs](https://cloud.google.com/dialogflow/docs/)
 * [Foursquare Places API docs](https://developer.foursquare.com/docs/api)

 New to contributing to open source?
-Here's how you can get started with our project.
+Here's how you can get started with this project.

 * [Fork this repository](https://guides.github.com/activities/forking/).
 * Clone the forked repo to your local machine: `git clone https://github.com/<github-username>/misty-concierge-template.git`